JamesLe-MBA/Bad-Bank/README.md

 # James Global Credit Union
 MIT "Bad Bank" project standalone files; make sure to explore GCU for the React App

-Website Deployment: on AWS S3 Bucket
+Website Deployment on AWS S3 Bucket

 On GitHub, files are in Master branch.